Copyright © tutorialspoint.com

 |Databases (HLR, VLR, etc.)||All the databases involved in the network will require software upgrades to handle the new call models and functions introduced by GPRS.|

-New Mobile Station are required to use GPRS services because existing GSM phones do not handle the enhanced air interface or packet data.
+New Mobile Stations are required to use GPRS services because existing GSM phones do not handle the enhanced air interface or packet data.
 A variety of MS can exist, including a high-speed version of current phones to support high-speed data access, a new PDA device with an embedded GSM phone, and PC cards for laptop computers.
 These mobile stations are backward compatible for making voice calls using GSM.

 Each BSC requires the installation of one or more Packet Control Units (PCUs) and a software upgrade.
 The PCU provides a physical and logical data interface to the base station subsystem (BSS) for packet data traffic.
 The BTS can also require a software upgrade but typically does not require hardware enhancements.